 The Tree as Verb

 "The true formula for thought is: The cherry tree is all that it does."
-Ernest Fenollosa remain.
+Ernest Fenollosa blotch, ferment, rot and mushroom.

-Seed, swell, press and push, sprout, bud, curl, bloom, unfurl, quicken, ripen, and dispense.
+Seed, swell, press and push, sprout, bud, curl, bloom, unfurl, quicken, ripen, and dispense. remain.